Piano Solo (Stefano Bollani album)

-Piano Solo is a solo album by Italian pianist Stefano Bollani recorded in 2005 and released on the ECM label.
+Piano Solo is a solo album by Italian pianist Stefano Bollani recorded in August 2005 and released on ECM the following year.

 Reception

 The AllMusic review by Richard S. Ginell awarded the album 4 stars stating "Bollani can improvise on Prokofiev, trip along through a Dixieland standard... turn out splendidly intricate paraphrases...
 He also likes to make improbable associations...
-For the most part, all of this is filtered through a distinct, poetic, never flashy for its own sake, improvising personality, a lovely touch, and a concise sense of structure.".
+For the most part, all of this is filtered through a distinct, poetic, never flashy for its own sake, improvising personality, a lovely touch, and a concise sense of structure."